FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 Let's get started!

 ###Setting up Electron
-Before starting this tutorial you need to download my template from Github
+Before starting this tutorial you need to download my template from Github.
+It is based on the [*quick-start*](http://electron.atom.io/docs/tutorial/quick-start/) from *Electron*'s doc.

 ```bash
 # Clone my template